eclipse-che/che-docs/README.md

 * installation-guide - installation guides
 * administration-guide - documentation for administrators of the clusters: configuring Che on a cluster, managing users, monitoring resources, security and data recovery
 * contributor-guide - how to develop plug-ins for Che, add new debuggers, languages, and so on
-* extensions - documentation about extentons for Che, such as Eclipse Che4z, OpenShift Connector [↩](#a1)
+* extensions - documentation about extensions for Che, such as Eclipse Che4z, OpenShift Connector [↩](#a1)

 If there is no directory that fits a topic of your document, create a new one.
 Look at headers in existing pages to make sure the generated HTML page has the expected name, title, and keywords.
 For example: